You might have heard a lot of music terms being thrown around, and one of them is “ad-lib.” But what does this term actually mean?

 “Bank Account” by 21 Savage

-Name chants and ad-drops are a big part of rap and hip-hop.
-These are usually short phrases or words that the rappers improvise over the beat.
+Name chants and ad-drops play a key role in rap and hip-hop.
+Rappers usually improvise these short phrases or words over the beat.

-They often include the rapper’s name, and sometimes they’ll even have a message for the listener.
-21 Savage is known for his over-the-top ad-libs, which often feature him chanting his rap name.
+They often mention the rapper’s name and may include a message for the listener.
+21 Savage is famous for his bold ad-libs, frequently chanting his rap name.